Maddosaurus/yubikey-luks-initcpio/README.md

 Yubikey for LUKS, initcpio / Arch Linux style
 ================

+## Changes made by Maddosaurus
+Actually, I adapted the script in some detail.
+First of all, I replaced the path of ykchalresp, as I installed it globally via AUR.
+Second, I changed the console output to lower case.

+__Addendum: Please do not forget to call `sudo mkinitcpio -p linux` after updating your mkinitcpio.conf_

 How it works
 ----------------
 initcpio hooks to allow you to use a yubikey in challenge-response HMAC